angstsmurf/spatterlight/README.md

 This is beta software!
 There is no warranty: use it at your own risk.
 It is a Universal application.
 You will need Mac OS X 10.3.9 or higher.

 This is a Github mirror of the Spatterlight source code as published in [ccxvii][ccxvii].
 First commit uploaded the 0.5 source.
+Copyright 2007-2008 by Tor Andersson.

 Please, provide bug reports as issues; the author, Tor Anderson (tor@ccxvii.net) will be notified.